Make your new home dream a reality by reading our top tips on how you can save for a deposit.

 Remember to regularly check your investments as there is always a risk that they may underperform and the final value may be insufficient to repay the mortgage loan at the end of its term.
 This could mean your property would need to be sold to repay what is owed to the lender.

 It is important to regularly check that your repayment plan is still working for you.
-Below, you can find steps to take you through the review process:
+Here are some steps:

-1. Check your original mortgage paperwork to understand when your mortgage term ends and the loan amount that will be outstanding at this time.
-Ask your lender for further information if you do not have it to hand.
+Check your original mortgage paperwork to understand when your mortgage term ends and the loan amount that will be outstanding at this time.
+Ask your lender for further information if you do not have it.

-2. When you originally took out your mortgage you would have agreed a repayment plan with your lender e.g. using savings, pension/s or selling your property and downsizing (this would be if there was sufficient equity in your property to support this option).
-Therefore, take the time to check if what was agreed and if it is still a viable repayment plan.
-If your repayment plan hasn’t changed and you still have sufficient funds available in your savings, investments or pension you will not need to do anything more.
+When you took out your mortgage, you would have agreed a repayment plan with your lender e.g. using savings, pension/s or selling your property and downsizing (if there was sufficient equity in your property to support this option).
+Take the time to check what was agreed and if it is still a viable repayment plan.
+If your repayment plan hasn’t changed and you still have sufficient funds available in your savings, investments, or pensions, you will not need to do anything more.

-3. Monitor your accounts on a regular basis to ensure you stay financially on track to repay your mortgage at the end of its term.
-If your repayment plan has changed you may find it difficult to repay your mortgage and there could be a risk of having to sell your home.
+Monitor your accounts on a regular basis to ensure you remain on track to repay your mortgage at the end of its term.
+If your repayment plan has changed, you may find it difficult to repay your mortgage and there could be a risk of having to sell your home.

-4. If you took out an endowment policy to repay your mortgage you will need to check that the investment sum forecasted is sufficient to repay the mortgage at the end of its term.
-Please note!
-A number of endowment policies are maturing with significantly lower lump sums than originally forecast.
+If you took out an endowment policy to repay your mortgage you should check the investment sum forecasted is sufficient to repay the mortgage at the end of its term.
+Please note, a number of endowment policies are maturing with significantly lower lump sums than originally forecast.
 This has created a challenging situation for the homeowners who were relying on the policy to repay their mortgage.

 Making over-payments to your mortgage payments will reduce the amount outstanding at the end of its term.
 For example, paying an additional £25 a month will make a big difference to a mortgage with over 10 years until the date the mortgage ends.